Trusted-AI/AIF360/README.md

 | Ubuntu  | 3.5, 3.6, 3.7  |
 | Windows | 3.5, 3.6, 3.7  |

-NOTE: Python 2.7 support has been **deprecated** in this version.
-This message will be removed in the next release.

-See the [Troubleshooting](#troubleshooting) section if you have issues.

 ### (Optional) Create a virtual environment

 AIF360 requires specific versions of many Python packages which may conflict